 Research facilities and environment

-Students register for an MPhil and then participate in an upgrade process before the 20th month of their studies if full time (40th month part time).
-This requires them to submit chapters of their work for consideration by a panel of staff members and then make a formal presentation in front of this panel.
-Having upgraded students are expected to submit their thesis by the end of their third year, or at the latest by the end of their fourth year if full time (part time by the end of their 8th year).
+Students register for an MPhil and then participate in an upgrade process before the 20th month of studies, if in full time study (40th month part time).
+The upgrade requires submission of thesis chapters for consideration by a panel of Departmental staff and a formal presentation to this panel.
+Following upgrade, students follow a PhD registration and are expected to submit the thesis by the end of their third year of full time study, or at the latest by the end of their fourth year (part time by the end of the 8th year).

 1. Make an informal enquiry before you apply

 In the first instance, you should check the research interests of members of academic staff to see who is active in the area that you are interested in.
 When you have identified a potential supervisor (with relevant expertise to your proposed research), send to them an outline research proposal and a CV, setting out your qualifications and experience.
 You should expect to have a series of discussions with this member of staff (by email, by telephone/MSTeams, or in person) about the project, options for funding, and your career aspirations.
 These discussions will help the member of staff decide whether or not they would be an appropriate supervisor for your proposed project, if they have availability for supervision.